Everything You Need to Know About the HPAT

 What is the cost to sit the HPAT?

-In 2023, it cost €152.80 to sit HPAT.
-There was an additional fee of €6.00 for all UL applicants who are also required to complete the Written English component.
-There is an additional late fee (for late registrations to sit HPAT) of €70.00
+The cost to register for and sit HPAT 2026 was €164.
+There was an additional fee of €22 for all UL applicants who are also required to complete the Written English component.
+There is an additional late fee (for late registrations to sit HPAT) of €75.

 When can I sit HPAT?